renn0xtek9/Arithmos/doc/development/source/tutorial.rst

 ###############

-Orange Widgets are components in Orange Canvas, a visual programming environment of Orange.
+Arithmos Widgets are components in Arithmos Canvas, a visual programming environment of Arithmos.
 They represent some self contained functionalities and provide a graphical user interface (GUI).
 Widgets communicate with each other and pass objects through communication channels to interact with other widgets.

-On this page, we will start with some simple essentials, and then show you how to build a simple widget that will be ready to run within Orange Canvas.
+On this page, we will start with some simple essentials, and then show you how to build a simple widget that will be ready to run within Arithmos Canvas.

 Prerequisites
 *************

-Each Orange widget belongs to a category and has an associated priority within that category.
-When opening Orange Canvas, a visual programming environment that comes with Orange, widgets are listed in a toolbox on the left:
+Each Arithmos widget belongs to a category and has an associated priority within that category.
+When opening Arithmos Canvas, a visual programming environment that comes with Arithmos, widgets are listed in a toolbox on the left:

 .. image:: images/widgettoolbox.png